swainechen/chenlab-training/sysadmin/bioinformatics.md

 ```

 #### [seqmagick](https://fhcrc.github.io/seqmagick/)
+Ubuntu LTS version: 0.8.4<br/>
+Pip version: 0.8.4

 This is a useful utility for converting between sequence formats.
-This can be installed with pip (pip3 for python3).
+This can be installed with pip (pip3 for python3), but the same version is available from the Ubuntu LTS repositories, so we'll use that.
-Installing as root as for other software, this will also be available for the ubuntu user (and others).
 ```
-sudo pip3 install seqmagick
+sudo apt install seqmagick
 seqmagick -V
 ```

 #### [seqtk](https://github.com/lh3/seqtk)
+Ubuntu LTS version: 1.3<br/>
+GitHub release version: 1.3

 This is another useful utility for mangling sequence files.
 This seems to not be updated so frequently as well.
 Therefore, the Ubuntu LTS repositories have the latest version that's available as a release on the GitHub site (version 1.3).
 So I'd recomment using the Ubuntu packaged version.